Azhangy38/TFTool/README.md

 # TFTool
 A REST-based Java API, TFTool compiles match history data and outputs stats on units, traits, and summoners on the NA server.
-Updated to support Set 5 units and match history.
+Updated to support Set 8 units and match history.
 # Planned Updates
-* Will support data from Sets 1-3.5 and 4.5
+* ~~Will support data from Sets 1-3.5 and 4.5~~
 * Analysis of most popular units and compositions in every tier
 * SQL Database
 # How to use TFTool (using IntelliJ IDE)